kryptoish/nanopulseOS/README.md

 ---

 ### **Objective**
-Develop a lightweight, modular OS kernel for resource-constrained microcontrollers (no MMU) with features like real-time scheduling, IPC, and peripheral drivers, integrating concepts from bare-metal development, RTOS design, and kernel architecture.
+I am currently working on developing a lightweight, modular OS kernel for resource-constrained microcontrollers (no MMU) with features like real-time scheduling, IPC, and peripheral drivers, integrating concepts from bare-metal development, RTOS design, and kernel architecture.

 ---